n8design/htwoo/htwoo-core/src/_patterns/atoms/table/table-sticky.md

 </th>
 ```

-To support multiple columns make sure you include the [table.js](../../js/table) in your code.
-From the htwoo-core package `node_modules/htwoo-core/lib/js/table`.
+To support multiple columns make sure you include `table.js` in your code.
+From the htwoo-core package: `node_modules/@aspect/htwoo-core/lib/js/table.js`.

 To init the sticky behaviout call the following function.